GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Getting information
 - definition: knowing the enemy's location, count and destination
 - always make callouts to let your teammates know about new information
-- allows you to take rational decisions to give you the upper hand
+- allows you to make rational decisions to give you the upper hand

 ### Holding angles
 - active angle: randomly jiggle peek